Raghvender1205/PotholeDetection/README.md

 A Web based implementation of Pothole Detection using Deep Learning

 ## TODO
-1. Fix the Video Write Issue
-2. Fix the Codec issue
-3. Add more good videos for testing
+1. Add more good videos for testing
-4. Add more options and features
+2. Add more options and features
+3. Work on `Google Earth` Approach

 ## Usage
 `Gradio` Demo is working currently working